jbryer/PSAboot/README.md

 install.packages('PSAboot')
 ```

-Or the latest development version using the `remotes` pacakge:
+Or the latest development version using the `remotes` package:

 ``` r
 remotes::install_github('jbryer/PSAboot')